 2019-11-21.
-Leo Quirk, Ithaca, Co-Clerk of Witness Coordinating Committee, read a proposal for a letter to Friends Fiduciary Corporation (attached), asking them to divest their funds from fossil fuel companies.
-Witness Coordinating Committee approved the attached minute, and requested that the letter incorporate the points made in that minute.
+Leo Quirk, Ithaca, Co-Clerk of Witness Coordinating Committee, read a proposal for a letter to Friends Fiduciary Corporation (attached, page 41), asking them to divest their funds from fossil fuel companies.
+Witness Coordinating Committee approved the minute in the proposal, and requested that the letter incorporate the points made in that minute.